-If a ICB agrees to a home-based package and a family member or friend is an integral part of delivering your care plan, the ICB should identify and meet training needs to help them carry out this role.

-In particular, the ICB may need to provide additional support to care for you whilst carers have a break from caring responsibilities and to assure them such support is available when required.
+If a ICB agrees to a home-based package and a family member or friend is an integral part of delivering your care plan, the ICB should identify and meet training needs to help them do this.
+In particular, the ICB may need to provide additional support to care for you whilst carers have a break from caring and to assure them support is available when required.
 This could mean you receive additional services at home or spend a period of time away from home (for example, in a care home).

 If your carer provides, or is about to provide, informal care for you, they have a right to a separate carer's assessment from the LA and have eligible needs met to support them in their caring role.
-See factsheet 41, How to get care and support, for more information.